Zero emission heavy goods vehicles and infrastructure

 Download the report from Hitachi ZeroCarbon - HGV Carbon and Cost Calculator

-Developed by Hitachi ZeroCarbon, this is an interactive tool designed to help operators understand the commercial and environmental implications of electrifying their fleets.
+Developed by Hitachi ZeroCarbon, the HGV Carbon and Cost Calculator is an interactive tool designed to help operators understand the commercial and environmental implications of electrifying their fleets.

 Decarbonising freight is key to bringing down emissions from transport, and it’s fantastic to see the Zero Emission HGV and Infrastructure Demonstrator programme, delivered by Innovate UK, already supporting the industry with the transition.
 We’re investing up to £200m to help rollout hundreds of zero emission trucks and install new charging infrastructure, supporting high paid jobs and making the UK a green energy superpower as part of our plan for change.